uppusaikiran/spyce/README.md

 ---

-## 🚀 About AgentHub
+## 🚀 About Spyce

-**AgentHub** is an advanced multi-agent competitive intelligence platform that demonstrates the cutting edge of agentic AI.
+**Spyce** is an advanced multi-agent competitive intelligence platform that demonstrates the cutting edge of agentic AI.
 Built specifically for the [100 Agents Hackathon](https://100agents.devpost.com/), this project showcases how multiple AI agents can work together autonomously to solve complex business intelligence challenges.

 Our platform combines **autonomous AI agents**, **advanced crawling technology**, **memory-powered learning**, and **intelligent research capabilities** to deliver real-time competitive insights that drive strategic business decisions.